Yamenxy/EMV-TLV-Praser/README.md

+# Hi, I'm Yamen! 👋

+# EMV TLV Praser

-# EMV-TLV-Praser  --> This Program Take The EMV Data From The User and Return The Tag, The Leggth, and The Value
+This Program Take The EMV Data From The User and Print The Tag, The Length,and The Value